dyninst/dyninst/docs/dyninstAPI/developer/dynProcess.h.rst

     Hybrid Mode

   .. cpp:function:: protected bool triggerStopThread(Address pointAddress, int callbackID, void *calculation)

+    - Need three pieces of information:
+      - The instrumentation point that triggered the stopThread event (pointAddress)
+      - The ID of the callback function given at the registration of the stopThread snippet
+      - The result of the snippet calculation that was given by the user, if the point is a return instruction, read the return address
+    - If the calculation is an address that is meant to be interpreted, do that
+    - Invoke the callback

   .. cpp:function:: protected Address stopThreadCtrlTransfer(instPoint *intPoint, Address target)

+    If calculation is a relocated address, translate it to the original addr.

+    - case 1: The point is at a return instruction
+    - case 2: The point is a control transfer into the runtime library Mark returning functions as returning Save the targets of indirect control transfers (not regular returns)

   .. cpp:function:: protected bool generateRequiredPatches(instPoint *callPt, AddrPairSet &)
   .. cpp:function:: protected void generatePatchBranches(AddrPairSet &)